Flint Township, Michigan: History

-On April 19, 1839, Kearsley Township was split off from Flint Township until March 7, 1843 when it was merged back into Flint Township.
+On April 19, 1839, Kearsley Township was split off from Flint Township until March 7, 1843, when it was merged back into Flint Township.
 The Crockersville post office under its name sake postmaster George Crocker on August 21, 1843.

 In 1855, Burton Township on October 12 separated from the Township and the City of Flint was incorporated, thus splitting its area from the Township.
-The Township was then temporarily known as Garland Township after Burton was split off on October 12, 1855 to February 5, 1856.
+The Township was then temporarily known as Garland Township after Burton was split off on October 12, 1855, to February 5, 1856.

 The unincorporated village of Otterburn was given a station on the Grand Trunk Railroad in 1882 then a Post Office on August 27, 1887.
 On January 9, 1862, the Crockersville post office was closed down.

 In 1950s, GM executive started a "New Flint" regional/metropolitan government plan to incorporate the metropolitan area into Flint.
 In 1953, the Township began incorporation discussions as the City of Westhaven, but that possibility was later defeated.
 The metro government proposal was released in 1957 and petition began circulating the next year.
 Township supervisor John R. Dickenson condemn the plan.

-Area residents were fearful of the New Flint would take the Otterburn plant into its borders.
-While New Flint proponents indicated that that would not be the case, Swartz Creek area residents campaigned against New Flint while moving to incorporate the area.
+Area residents were fearful that the New Flint would take the Otterburn plant into its borders.
+While New Flint proponents indicated that would not be the case, Swartz Creek area residents campaigned against New Flint while moving to incorporate the area.
 The Township lost the Otterburn area to the City of Swartz Creek upon its incorporation in 1959.

-After the City of Flint annexed the GM Van Slyke plant and the city's Bishop Airport in the 1970s, the Township place on the ballot an incorporation question that would have made it the City of Grandview Heights.
+After the City of Flint annexed the GM Van Slyke plant and the city's Bishop Airport in the 1970s, the Township put on the ballot an incorporation question that would have made it the City of Grandview Heights.
 Another item on the ballot was the election of a mayor for the new city.
 The incorporation question failed, while the then Township Supervisor Tom Mansour won the mayoral election.
 In August 1970, Genesee Valley Center opened at Miller and Linden Roads.